niplav/site/resolving.md

 be interesting for social scientists (discovering how humans manage ontological crises in practice) and philosophers.

-We would also like to see further exploration of value-learning [@dewey2011learning] of inconsistent preferences, perhaps extending Evans et al. to allow for a larger diversity of inconsistent preferences [Evans et al.
+We would also like to see further exploration of value-learning [Dewey 2011](./doc/cs/ai/alignment/value_learning/learning_what_to_value_dewey_2010.pdf) of inconsistent preferences, perhaps extending Evans et al. to allow for a larger diversity of inconsistent preferences [Evans et al.
 2016](./doc/cs/ai/alignment/value_learning/learning_the_preferences_of_ignorant_inconsistent_agents_evans_et_al_2016.pdf).

 ## Acknowledgements